syhner/next-kickstart/README.md

 ## next-kickstart

-Feature packed Next.js 14.0 (app router) boilerplate.
+Feature packed Next.js boilerplate.
 Zero setup.
 Edge ready.

 Some features depend on environment variables (indicated in features list with 💡) and so require enabling.
 They are disabled by default so that the app runs without any setup.
 They can be enabled by uncommenting all lines under where `@enable {feature}` appears.